 Security officers arrested AlWadaei’s brother-in-law Sayed Nazar AlWadaei, mother-in-law Hajar Mansoor Hasan, and maternal cousin Mahmood Marzooq Mansoor in March 2017.
-They were reportedly targeted in relation to Sayed Ahmed AlWadaei’s human rights work.
-After days of detention without official charge, the three individuals were presented with terrorism charges, based largely on coerced confessions and “confidential sources”.… Read on ...
+They were reportedly targeted in relation to Sayed Ahmed AlWadaei’s human rights work.… Read on ...

 The following UCU London Retired Members Branch statements were written on our behalf by David Binns